zopefoundation/grokcore.startup/README.rst

 `grokcore.startup <./src/grokcore/startup/README.rst>`_ documentation.

-And if all of that still does not solve your problems, there is great documentation over at
+And if all of that still does not solve your problems, there is great detailed documentation over at the
 `Pyramid Pages on PasteDeploy <https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/paste.html>`_.

 Setting up ``grokcore.startup``